About the OSTP Internship Program

-Thank you for your interest in the White House Office of Science and Technology Policy (OSTP) Student Volunteer Program.
-Serving as an OSTP Student Volunteer provides a unique opportunity to work closely with senior White House officials and science and technology (S&T) policy analysts in OSTP's topic-based divisions (Division internship), or on OSTP's legal team (Legal internship).
+Thank you for your interest in the White House Office of Science and Technology Policy (OSTP) Internship Program.
+Serving as an OSTP Intern provides a unique opportunity to work closely with senior White House officials and science and technology (S&T) policy analysts in OSTP's topic-based divisions (Division internship), or on OSTP's legal team (Legal internship).

-Applicants are encouraged to apply for one of three terms (Fall, Spring, or Summer) and may apply early for future terms.
-Each term lasts no more than 90 days.
+Applicants are encouraged to apply for one of three terms (Fall, Spring, or Summer), each term lasting no more than 90 days.
 These positions are without compensation; however, you may be eligible to receive academic credit from your college or university.
+Please see our How to Apply page for information on program requirements, application timelines, and links to the online application form.

 DIRECTOR’S OFFICE, LEGAL

 Law students who would like to apply for this program have a unique opportunity to gather insights into the practice of law at the highest levels of the United States Government.
-Prior OSTP student volunteers have worked on a wide range of challenging substantive matters, including employment, appropriations, fiscal law, government contracts, ethics, information disclosure, international agreements, litigation, and pending legislation.
+Prior OSTP Interns have worked on a wide range of challenging substantive matters, including employment, appropriations, fiscal law, government contracts, ethics, information disclosure, international agreements, litigation, and pending legislation.
 OSTP’s “small firm” environment provides law students with the opportunity to work closely with senior attorneys, gain practical legal experience, and network with other emerging members of the legal profession.
-Student Volunteers work under the supervision of OSTP’s General Counsel.
-Students in law school and LLM programs are encouraged to apply.
+Interns work under the supervision of OSTP’s General Counsel.
+Students in law school and LLM programs are encouraged to apply using the "Legal" application.
+[Note: "Division" applicants will not be considered for a legal internship in the Director's office].

 DIRECTOR’S OFFICE, COMMUNICATIONS